xuhongxu96/ClassroomSpy/README.md

 ===
 Spy on Classroom (number of seats, has course...) for Beijing Normal University.

 Also is a HTTP Server.
+(Default Port: 9610)

 - Get buildings list: `GET /buildings`
     Format: `Building Id,Building Name,...,Building Id, Building Name`